dirtytowel/fzmedia/README.md

 FUZZY_FINDER: confirmed working with `dmenu`, `fzy`, and `fzf`. defaults to `fzy`

-VIDEO_PLAYER: currently only works with `mpv` but working on getting at least vlc to work
+VIDEO_PLAYER: currently only works with `mpv` but working on getting at least vlc to work. defaults to `mpv`

 # TODO
 - Work with any http index, not just my own